SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Web.md

 GQI runs inside [SLHelper](xref:Troubleshooting_SLHelper_exe).

 - Are data sources missing?
 Check whether the DMA has the necessary licenses and soft-launch options.
-- No errors, but invalid data?
+- Are there no errors, but invalid data?
 Check the origin of the invalid data.
-- Ad-hoc data source or operator failing?
-Check with who created the data source or operator (could be on [GitHub](https://github.com/orgs/SkylineCommunications/repositories?q=gqi&type=all)).
+- Are ad-hoc data sources or operators failing?
+Contact the person who created the data source or the operator (check [GitHub](https://github.com/orgs/SkylineCommunications/repositories?q=gqi&type=all)).
-- Error message, no data, no response, or slow performance?
-Record the GQI session and include the ad-hoc data scripts (if any) when asking support.
+- Error messages, no data, no response, or slow performance?
+Then record the GQI session and include the ad-hoc data scripts (if any) when asking support.

 #### Record GQI session

 GQI recording is a debugging feature that allows you to save GQI communication and replay it in a lab environment.
 GQI recording is disabled by default.
-To create a recording:
+To create a recording, do the following:

-1. Create the folder `C:\Skyline DataMiner\logging\genif`.
+1. Create the `C:\Skyline DataMiner\logging\genif` folder.
 1. Perform the operation that needs to be recorded.
-1. Save the files written to `C:\Skyline DataMiner\logging\genif`.
+1. Save the files that were written to `C:\Skyline DataMiner\logging\genif`.
-1. Delete the folder to disable recording.
+1. Stop the recording by deleting the folder.

 > [!NOTE]
-> Recording has an impact on the performance as it has to write data to the disk.
-After the wanted recording has been created, disable it again by deleting the folder.
+> Recording does not have any impact on performance as data is written to the disk.
+Once the recording has been made, stop the recording by deleting the folder.

 ### PDF